In this Article:

 The original six pistol design finalists were eventually narrowed down to Colt (with a John Browning design), DWM from Germany and Savage.
 DWM eventually withdrew, leaving the other two companies still in the competition.
 After years of testing culminating in a 1910 trial (with John Browning in attendance) that had each pistol fire 6,000 rounds to test reliability, the Colt emerged the victor.

 It was said the pistol got so hot they had to keep a bucket of water nearby to dunk the gun in every so many rounds to cool it off.
 The Colt won the contract and was officially adopted by the Army on March 29, 1911 as the aforementioned “Model of 1911 U.S. Army” pistol, later shortened to M1911.
 The Navy and Marines followed the Army’s lead and adopted the pistol as well in 1913.

 After experience gained during WWI, the pistol was re-designed in 1924 to include a shorter trigger.
 Frame cutouts behind the trigger to help in reaching the trigger, arched mainspring housing, a larger beavertail to prevent hammer bite, a wider front sight, shorter hammer spur and simplified grip checkering.

 The resulting re-designed gun was called the M1911A1.
 Interestingly enough, many of today’s 1911s still exhibit some of these newer features, plus other, newer modifications — the design has truly stood the test of time.
 It served from 1911 until 1985 as our military’s pistol and is today perhaps more popular than at any other time of its long history — at least with civilians.

 If you are interested in more information about the 1911 or its chambered cartridges, I have written several articles and reviews about them.
-Without re-inventing the wheel, let me just link you to some of those pieces…you might want to check them out because there is good information in them about this storied platform.
-Here you go…
+Let me just link you to some of those pieces without re-inventing the wheel.
+You might want to check them out because there is good information in them about this storied platform.
+Here you go.